D-Wave: Is $15m machine a glimpse of future computing?

 Not sold yet?

-What if I told you the contents of the box were around 150 times colder than interstellar space?
+What if I told you the contents of the box were kept colder than the temperature of interstellar space?

 You still need some convincing - I get it.

 How about this: The box contains a machine that can solve some of the thorniest mathematical problems and could revolutionise computing.

 End Quote Dr Geordie Rose Co-founder, D-Wave